devadathanmb/ktu-bot/README.md

 - **Check Results**: Use the `/result` command to fetch your exam results.
 - **Download latest KTU notifications**: Use the `/notifications` command to fetch KTU notifications and download them.
+- **Dowbload published academic calendars**: Use the `/calendar` command to fetch published KTU academic calendars and download them.
+- **Download exam time tables**: Use the `/timetable` command to fetch published KTU exam time tables and download them.
 - **Subscribe to latest KTU notifications**: Use the `/subscribe` command to recieve new notifications as they arrive.
 - **Help**: Get help using the `/help` command.
 - **Live search notifications**: Live search and find KTU notifications using _inline queries_